Ayeohkayy/synthetic-hr-analytics-database/README.md

 ## Overview
 This project demonstrates the design and generation of a synthetic enterprise-level HR and People Analytics database using R.

-The dataset simulates a modern organization with 10,000 employees and includes workforce, recruiting, compensation, performance, engagement, and operational data across a fully relational structure.
+The dataset simulates a modern organization with 10,000 employees and includes workforce, recruiting, compensation, performance, engagement, and operational data across a relational data model.

-The goal of this project is to showcase skills in:
+This project is designed to showcase real-world skills in:
-- R-based data engineering
+- Data engineering with R
-- synthetic data generation
+- Synthetic data generation at scale
-- dimensional data modeling
+- Dimensional modeling (fact and dimension tables)
-- people analytics
+- People analytics and workforce insights
-- data preparation for SQL and BI tools
+- Data preparation for SQL and BI tools

-All data is synthetic and created for portfolio and educational use.

 ---

-## Project Highlights
+## Key Highlights

 - 10,000 synthetic employees
-- 12+ interconnected tables (dimension + fact)
+- 15+ interconnected tables (dimension + fact)
-- Realistic workforce lifecycle modeling
+- Enterprise-style HR data model
 - Manager hierarchy and span of control
-- Compensation history and progression
+- Compensation history with salary progression
-- Recruiting pipeline and candidate tracking
+- Recruiting pipeline with candidate tracking
 - Performance and engagement analytics
-- Monthly headcount tracking
+- Monthly headcount snapshots
 - Automated CSV export pipeline
 - Built-in QA validation checks